 They are usually only as difficult as you perceive them to be.
 Applicants tend to stress about the entire process, leading them to further difficulty.
 If you take the time to relax and plan, you will do great!
 Be sure to prepare well in advance.

 You will want to dress and appear as professional as possible.
 Your MMI is an opportunity to start a career, therefore you should dress your best.
-It is also important to make sure that you are dressed comfortably to remain calm and collected.
+It is also important to make sure that you are dressed comfortably in order to remain calm and collected.

 It is important to go over the different types of scenarios and questions presented in this post.
 Practicing, staging, and going over answers to questions with a friend or spouse could greatly benefit you during preparation.